 Regarding Exams: GRE, TOEFL, etc.

-The language requirement is waived for individuals with a bachelor's, master's, or doctoral degree from a regionally accredited institution in the United States or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.
-In addition, graduate students who are not native speakers of English must meet the spoken English proficiency requirement before being assigned teaching duties, such as the TSE or iBT speaking score or VERSANT (UW's own speaking test) and participate in the Center for Instructional Development and Research, International Teaching Assistant Program.
+The language requirement is waived for individuals with a bachelor's, master's, or doctoral degree from a regionally accredited institution in the United States or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.
+In addition, graduate students who are not native speakers of English must meet the spoken English proficiency requirement before being assigned teaching duties, such as the TOEFLiBT speaking score or IELTS speaking score.

 Regarding Writing Samples

-We consider the required Statement of Purpose a writing sample.
+We consider the required Research Statement and Diversity, Equity, and Inclusion Statement as your writing samples.
 You may mention your other written accomplishments in your statement or CV, but a complete copy is not necessary or desirable, unless requested by a reviewer.
 It is not necessary to mail (or email) us your writing sample.
 Please do not upload a writing sample in your online application under another item's heading.
 It will be removed.

-Statement of Purpose are on average 2-4 pages, double spaced (or equivalent formatting)
+Research Statements are on average 2-4 pages, double spaced (or equivalent formatting).

-Personal Statement (optional): You may also include a brief section on any of the following topics that may apply to your situation: first generation to attend graduate school, low-income background, overcoming adversity in your educational or other development.
-This information is voluntary and will be used only to identify students who may qualify for diversity funding.
+Diversity, Equity and Inclusion Statement (required): The Psychology Department values diversity and we invite applicants to talk about their backgrounds and how it has influenced the path to a degree.
+Applicants may also include a brief section on any of the following topics that may apply to their situation: first generation to attend graduate school, economic background, overcoming adversity in educational or other development.
+Please read the writing prompt in the application for full details.
+We may use the information provided to identify students who might qualify for diversity funding.